 In accordance with Section 702 of the Choice Act, out-of-state students receiving Chapter 30 or Chapter 33 VA benefits may be eligible for the in-state tuition rate.
-For additional information, please contact the Certifying Official located in the Financial Aid Office at the College should contact the Financial Aid Office during registration each semester in order to notify the College Certifying Official of the veteran's or dependent's enrollment and request certification of enrollment for that semester.
+For additional information, please contact the Certifying Official located in the Financial Aid Office at the College.